seajoshc/gistblog/README.md

 # Setup

-1. You may clone/fork this repo, create a new repo, or use an existing repo.
-If you didn't clone/fork this repo, create two directories in the root of your repo: a `blog/` directory and a GitHub Actions workflow directory `.github/workflows/` if it doesn't already exist.
+1. You may fork this repo, create a new repo, or use an existing repo.
+If you didn't fork this repo, create two directories in the root of your repo: a `blog/` directory and a GitHub Actions workflow directory `.github/workflows/` if it doesn't already exist.
 1. Create a new [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with the `gist` scope.
 1. Create a [secret within the repo you're using](https://docs.github.com/en/actions/security-guides/encrypted-secrets) named GISTS_TOKEN and store the value of the personal access token you just created.
-1. If you didn't clone/fork this repo, create `.github/workflows/gistblog.yaml` with the following GitHub Actions workflow.
+1. If you forked this repo, you will need to enable the provided workflow by going into the "Actions" menu within your fork and accept the warning about running the workflow.
+If you didn't fork this repo, create `.github/workflows/gistblog.yaml` with the following GitHub Actions workflow.
 Be sure to change your branch name below if it isn't `main`:

 ```yaml
 name: Gistblog